We discuss how our global equity specialists are managing the volatility of today’s market landscape.

 Inflation figures at the end of 2021 were at some the highest levels we had seen in decades.
 However, the conflict in Ukraine and associated spike in energy prices have heightened concerns about inflation not only persisting, but potentially persisting at much higher levels than anticipated at the start of 2022.

 Inflation is a key macroeconomic variable and a critical driver in determining which world regions and sectors would lead equity markets.
 So, what is our outlook for inflation?
 Well, it depends on who you ask.
 At Newton, our equity team incorporates the inputs of a number of equity research pods, and our investors meet daily, exchanging and challenging ideas as they debate key micro and macro issues.
-While we are all long-term investors, we also recognize that a rapidly changing backdrop can at times produce nearer-term opportunities, hence the need to be more opportunistic.
+While we are all long-term investors, we also recognise that a rapidly changing backdrop can at times produce nearer-term opportunities, hence the need to be more opportunistic.
 Thus, we do not have a ‘house view’ on inflation; our individual investors assess the inputs and draw their own conclusions.

 Some investors at the firm point to global demographic trends and technology proliferation as being disinflationary, and view inflation as a modest factor looking out over the next two to three years.
-Others see inflation as a top risk in markets for the next few years, pointing to deglobalization and an energy-supply situation that borders on a crisis.
+Others see inflation as a top risk in markets for the next few years, pointing to deglobalisation and an energy-supply situation that borders on a crisis.
 We all agree that this has been one of the most challenging developments so far in 2022.

 So, where do markets go from here?
-While again, we do not have a ‘house view’ on the equity team, I would characterize the mood as vigilant.
+While again, we do not have a ‘house view’ on the equity team, I would characterise the mood as vigilant.
 John Bailer, deputy head of our equity income team, summed it up well when he said,

 We continue to be watchful for changes in momentum, particularly in areas that are economically sensitive and where commodity costs could cause global weakness while creating margin headwinds.John Bailer, deputy head of equity income, portfolio manager